 NRC staff began its detailed technical review of the ESP application in January 2017 and developed a full review schedule with public milestones that was transmitted to TVA on March 17, 2017.
 The Phase A - safety review for all chapters of the application was completed by the staff on August 4, 2017 (consistent with the established schedule).
 The staff is currently in Phase B of its review, which is scheduled to conclude on October 29, 2018.
 As of March 31, 2018, the staff has issued 50 safety-related RAIs and the applicant has responded to all of them.
 Of the RAIs issued, 66 percent are closed or are considered confirmatory items for verification toward the end of the review process.
 The final SER is projected to be issued in August 2019.
-For the environmental review, NRC staff completed Phase 1 of the four-stage review ahead of schedule (October 30, 2017), and remains positioned to complete Phase 2 ahead of schedule as well (before June 1, 2018).
+In April 2018, the staff published its draft EIS 2 months ahead of the public milestone.

-On June 12, 2017, the Southern Alliance for Clean Energy (SACE), Tennessee Environmental Coalition (TEC), and Blue Ridge Environmental Defense League filed petitions seeking a hearing.
-On September 12, 2017, the ASLB conducted oral argument on these petitions.
+On June 12, 2017, the Southern Alliance for Clean Energy (SACE), Tennessee Environmental Coalition (TEC), and Blue Ridge Environmental Defense League filed petitions requesting a hearing.
+On September 12, 2017, the ASLB held oral argument on these petitions.
 On October 10, 2017, the ASLB issued a decision that denied the Blue Ridge Environmental Defense League's petition to intervene and granted the SACE and TEC's joint petition to intervene and admitted two contentions.
 SACE/TEC filed a motion for reconsideration of the Board's dismissal of the third contention and the motion was dismissed.
 Separately, TVA appealed the admission of the two contentions to the Commission.
-On May 3, 2018, the

-Commission issued its decision (CLI-18-5), affirming the ASLB's admission of one contention and reversing the ASLB's admission of the other.
+On May 3, 2018, the Commission issued its decision (CLI-18-5), affirming the ASLB's admission of one contention and reversing the ASLBs admission of the other.
+On May 21, 2018, SACE/TEC submitted two new contentions on the draft EIS.
+The NRC staff responded to the new contentions on June 11, 2018, and the intervenors replied to those staff and TVA responses (opposing) on June 22, 2018.
+On July 31, 2018, the Board in the contested proceeding dismissed the one admitted contention and declined to admit two new contentions, thereby terminating the contested proceeding.
+Appeals are due in August 2018.

-The milestone schedules for DCs, COLs, and ESPs that are currently under review are publicly available on the NRC website.
+The milestone schedules for DCs, combined licenses, and ESPs that are currently under review are publicly available on the NRC website.